ogc1231/sample-pad/README.md

 # Sample Pad

-This is the website for

-The website aim is to build
+This is website/app is for a sample pad that play audio files based on user input, is had been developed for those interested in audio production.
+The user can directly active audio files based on their direct input, more information on how use the app in the instruction of the webpage.

 [Live link to website](https://ogc1231.github.io/synth-pad/)

 ## UX & Design
 ### User Stories
-- As a user, I want to
+- As a user, I want to activate audio files based on my input.
-- As a user, I want to
+- As a user, I want to see what see what audio sample i'm playing.
-- As a user, I want to
+- As a user, I want to see the corresponding button/key to activate the audio sample.
-- As a user, I want to
+- As a user, I want to adjust the volume of audio playing directly on the webpage/app.
-- As a user, I want to
+- As a user, I want to be able to change to another bank of audio files/
-- As a user, I want to
+- As a user, I want to be able to open/expand and close the instructions sections.

 #### Home Page